Water supply resilience

 New Melrose reservoir bigger, stronger, safer

-Work is nearing completion on a new reservoir in Mt Albert Park – part of an ongoing programme to make the Capital’s water storage facilities and supply network stronger, safer and better able to meet the needs of a growing population.
+Work has been completed on the new reservoir in Mt Albert Park – part of an ongoing programme to make the Capital’s water storage facilities and supply network stronger, safer and better able to meet the needs of a growing population.

 The new reservoir, being managed by Wellington Water on behalf of Wellington City Council, will provide three times more water storage for the Melrose area.

 Reservoir, what reservoir?
 Burying the reservoir is almost complete

 Wellington City Council has done a lot of work over the past 20 years to earthquake-strengthen existing reservoirs, build new ones to stringent seismic standards and install automatic shut-off valves so the tanks don’t empty if the pipe network is damaged.

 About 66 percent of the water in the city is now stored in reservoirs that have been seismically strengthened and more than 95 percent have shut-off valves.

 The new Mt Albert Park reservoir will be more resilient during a severe earthquake and also allow for population growth over the next 80 years.
 It will replace the older of the park’s two reservoirs, which was built in 1910.